eirikhaugstulen/plugin-workshop-jordan/day-1-initial-setup/guide.md

 ### Configure DHIS2 with docker

-All necessary files are located in the docker-setup directory.
+All necessary files are located in the repository.
 You can find the following files:

-- docker-compose.yml
+- `docker-compose.yml` (in the root directory)
-- dhis.conf
+- `day-1-initial-setup/dhis.conf`
-- A database dump (Optional)
+- `day-1-initial-setup/db/init.sql` - A database dump (Optional)

 To run the DHIS2 instance, you can use the following command: